 Can't wait to see you guys at the annual clambake in Rhode Island!

 The smell of desperation is among the most unattractive.
-The Tigers got a whiff and didn't want to risk the chance at a second.
+The Tigers got a whiff and didn't want to tempt the chance at a second.

 Missouri's gone.
 Can you blame it?